 Dr. Finn Galloway (Jaimie Scott-Gordon, The Devil’s Machine) watches as a young patient is shot and killed by her uncle.
 The killing is related to fear of the Owlman.
-Shattered by this he starts investigating the circumstances behind her death.
-He makes a connection between her death and Baldurrock House, a former orphanage now occupied by ballerina Elisa (Alexandra Nicole-Hulme, Raptor Ranch) and her teacher Lorena (Macarena Gomez, Dagon, Witching and Bitching) who is protective of her protege.
+Shattered by this, he starts investigating the circumstances behind her death.
+He makes a connection between her death and Baldurrock House, a former orphanage now occupied by ballerina Elisa (Alexandra Nicole-Hulme, Raptor Ranch) and her teacher Lorena (Macarena Gomez, Deep Fear, Witching and Bitching) who is protective of her protégé.
 And jealous of anyone who might get close to her.

 Not that there isn’t plenty of drama among the film’s human characters.
 Love, jealousy, mind games and more than a touch of madness.
 The Black Gloves is gothic horror in the style of Poe’s The Fall Of The House Of Usher, troubled humans inflicting more trauma on each other as the supernatural waits for a chance to lay its claim to them.